Transportation Conformity

 • Delay attainment of the NAAQS.

-View Conformity documents
+View Conformity document

 Adoption of the 2025 FTIP, the 2022 RTP/SCS, and the corresponding Air Quality Conformity Analysis was approved by the Fresno COG Policy Board on July 25, 2024.
 For information on the 2025 FTIP, click here.